Fusionaimcp4/localboxs/README.md

 ### Manual Steps After Generation

-**With n8n API configured (automatic):**
+**With n8n webhook endpoint configured (automatic):**
-1. ✅ n8n workflow automatically cloned and configured
+1. ✅ Chatwoot bot automatically created and assigned
-2. ✅ System message automatically injected
+2. ✅ n8n workflow duplication automatically triggered via webhook
-3. ✅ Webhook path and URL automatically set
+3. ✅ System message and bot configuration sent to your n8n automation
-4. ✅ Chatwoot bot automatically created and assigned
+4. ✅ Webhook automation handles workflow setup
 5. Test the demo URL to ensure the chat widget works end-to-end

-**Without n8n API (manual):**
+**Without n8n webhook (manual):**
-1. Duplicate the Main n8n workflow in the n8n UI
+1. Create and assign Chatwoot bot manually
-2. Name the new workflow with the business name
+2. Duplicate the Main n8n workflow in the n8n UI
-3. Open the "Main AI" node and paste the generated system message content
+3. Name the new workflow with the business name
-4. Set webhook path to the business name
+4. Open the "Main AI" node and paste the generated system message content
-5. Create and assign Chatwoot bot manually
+5. Set webhook path to the business name and configure bot authentication
 6. Test the demo URL to ensure the chat widget works end-to-end

 ## Getting Started